 Vestibular schwannomas almost always arise from the vestibular division of the 8th cranial nerve and account for about 7% of all intracranial tumors.
 As the tumor expands, it projects from the internal auditory canal into the cerebellopontine angle, compressing the 7th and 8th cranial nerves.
 As the tumor continues to enlarge, the cerebellum, brain stem, and nearby cranial nerves (5th and 9th to 12th) can also become compressed.

-Bilateral vestibular schwannomas are a common feature of neurofibromatosis Neurofibromatosis Neurofibromatosis refers to several related disorders that have overlapping clinical manifestations but that are now understood to have distinct genetic causes.
-It causes various types of benign... read more type 2.
+Bilateral vestibular schwannomas are a common feature of neurofibromatosis Neurofibromatosis Neurofibromatosis refers to several related genetic disorders that have overlapping clinical manifestations.
+It causes various types of benign or malignant tumors that involve central or peripheral... read more type 2.

-Most commonly, an audiogram Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
-More than 10% of people in the US have some degree of hearing loss that compromises their... read more is the first test done as part of the evaluation to diagnose vestibular schwannoma.
-It usually reveals an asymmetric sensorineural hearing loss and a greater impairment of speech discrimination than would be expected for the degree of hearing loss.
+Most commonly, an audiogram Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
+More than 10% of people in the US have some degree of hearing loss that compromises their... read more is the first test done to diagnose vestibular schwannoma.
+It usually detects an asymmetric sensorineural hearing loss and a greater impairment of speech discrimination than would be expected for the degree of hearing loss.
 Such findings indicate the need for imaging tests, preferably gadolinium-enhanced MRI.
 However, some tumors are found incidentally when brain imaging is done for another reason.

 Vestibular schwannoma is usually unilateral but can be bilateral in neurofibromatosis type 2.